Mixed content blocking in Firefox

 Mixed content is not blocked: not secure

-- : A gray lock with an orange triangle indicates that Firefox is not blocking insecure passive content, such as images.
+- : A gray padlock with an orange or yellow triangle indicates that Firefox is not blocking insecure passive content, such as images.
 By default, Firefox does not block mixed passive content; you will simply see a warning that the page isn't fully secure.
 Attackers may be able to manipulate parts of the page like displaying misleading or inappropriate content, but they should not be able to steal your personal data from the site.

 For more information about mixed active and passive content, see this Mozilla Developer Network article.

 Unblocking insecure elements is not recommended but can be done, if necessary:

 - Click the lock icon in the address bar.

 - Click the arrow on the Control Center: